Former Minneapolis officers ‘chose to do nothing’ as Chauvin knelt on Floyd, prosecutor says in closing

 Attorneys for all three men questioned the credibility of Minneapolis police officers who testified for the prosecution — pointing out the department is under state and federal investigation for its training and practices.

-Robert Paule, an attorney for Thao, showed the jury photos and videos of police officers placing their knees on a person’s neck to restrain people during academy training as he and the other attorneys sought to raise doubts about whether the officers knew Chauvin was using a prohibited maneuver.
+Robert Paule, an attorney for Thao, showed the jury photos and videos of police officers placing their knees on people’s necks to restrain them during academy training as he and the other attorneys sought to raise doubts about whether the officers knew Chauvin was using a prohibited maneuver.

 Paule repeatedly emphasized that his client, who was pushing back bystanders as they urged officers to check Floyd’s pulse, never touched the man.
 He said Thao suspected that Floyd was suffering from “excited delirium” and believed they were helping Floyd medically by holding him to prevent him from hurting himself until the paramedics arrived.